 How to Keep Your Family Safe from Carbon Monoxide Poisoning This Winter

 Now that temperatures are dropping, Americans are cranking up the heat in their homes and cars.
+Plus, many of us are spending more time at home than ever before due to the coronavirus pandemic.
 And while your furnace keeps you warm and cozy, it also releases carbon monoxide (CO) into the air, which can cause sickness and even death.
 However, according to the Centers for Disease Control and Prevention, "CO poisoning is entirely preventable."
-Here is what you need to know about "the silent killer" and how to keep you and your family safe from carbon monoxide.
+Here's what you need to know about the dangers and how to keep you and your family safe from carbon monoxide.

 What Is Carbon Monoxide?